-This interview is with Ashley Brown of Secret Holiday & Co., an artist and maker who has found her own way to be a “big little” handcrafted business.
-She has a product that resonates with people, is memorable, and which transcends trend.
+This interview is with Ashley Brown of Secret Holiday & Co., an artist, and maker who has found her own way to be a “big little” handcrafted business.
+She has a product that resonates with people, is memorable, and which transcends trends.
 I think you’ll be interested to hear about the choices she’s made along her path.

 Questions are in bold, Ashley’s replies are not.
 Enjoy!